Make arrangements for Ratha Jatra in Puri keeping in mind hot weather: Odisha CM to officials | Entertainment

 - India

-Odisha Chief Minister Naveen Patnaik on Tuesday directed officials to make arrangements for devotees during Ratha Jatra keeping in mind the prevailing hot weather in Puri.
+Odisha Chief Minister Naveen Patnaik directed officials to make arrangements for devotees during Ratha Jatra keeping in mind the prevailing hot weather in Puri.

-Attending a meeting of the Ratha Jatra Coordination Committee through the virtual mode, he said it must be ensured that devotees return from the festival with a feel-good experience.
+Attending a meeting of the Ratha Jatra Coordination Committee through the virtual mode on Tuesday, he said it must be ensured that devotees return from the festival with a feel-good experience.

 ''We must give special attention to the devotees coming from across the country and abroad, and ensure that they return with feel-good factor,'' Patnaik told the meeting.